jiansoft/robin/README.md

     //This time just p1 and p2 receives the message that "The boss resurge second.". channel.Publish("The boss resurge second.")

-    //Unsubscribe all subscriber in the channel
+    //Unsubscribe all subscribers from the channel
     channel.Clear()

     //The channel is empty so no one can receive the message